wannier90 as a post-processing tool¶

 First line of each block: 2 integers.
 These specify the symmetry operation, \(\hat{g}\), and a number of non-zero elements of the rotation matrix, \(D_{mn}(\hat{g})\).

 Subsequent lines of each block: 2 integers and 2 real numbers per line.
-These specify indeces of Wannier functions, \(m\) and \(n\), and real and imaginary parts of \(D_{mn}(\hat{g})\).
+These specify indices of Wannier functions, \(m\) and \(n\), and real and imaginary parts of \(D_{mn}(\hat{g})\).